justinjslr/hello-world/README.md

 ### GitHub Gist

-There is a place to share code, notes and snippets instantly. [**GitHub**Gist](https://gist.github.com/)
+There is a place to share code, notes, and snippets instantly. [**GitHub** Gist](https://gist.github.com/)

 ### Wiki in GitHub repository

-Each repository can have wiki page to lay out the roadmap of the project, show the current status, and document software better, together.
+Each repository can have a wiki page to lay out the roadmap of the project, show the current status, and document software better, together.